 Additionally, it also includes nonlinear least squares polynomial fitting, allowing for the adjustment of polynomials ranging from zero to the fourth degree.
 The method also uses an exhaustive search algorithm, generating a space that includes all possible expressions, from the simplest to the most complex with varied parameter combinations.
 Moreover, fitting can also be done using neural network-based structures, also simplifying the investigation of symmetry and separability properties.
-Finally, equality checking and data transformations, returning a list of expressions ordered by the lowest MDL Loss, a criterion based on information theory that selects the shortest hypothesis that strikes a balance between accuracy and complexity.
+Finally, the algorithm incorporates equality verification and data transformations, returning a list of expressions ordered by the lowest MDL Loss, a criterion based on information theory that selects the shortest hypothesis that strikes a balance between accuracy and complexity.
 The final choice between them is up to the researcher.

-\subsubsection{PySINDy}
+\subsection{PySINDy}

-PySINDy algorithm adopts a sparse regression constraint in its formulation to identify nonlinear differential equations.
-This technique also penalizes the error function and facilitate the identification of coefficients with nonlinear behavior by weighting terms according to a set criteria.
+This algorithm adds a sparsity constraint in its formulation to identify nonlinear differential equations.
+This technique also penalizes the error function and facilitates the identification of coefficients with nonlinear behavior by weighting terms according to a set of criteria.
 The structural form of the aforementioned sparse formulation can be expressed as

-The dynamics in $f$ is required to be sparse in the state variables $\mathbf{x}(t) \in \mathbb{R}^n$ \cite{quade2018sparse}, while the derivative of each of the different variables tends to be sparse in the space of possible functions.
+The data describing $f$ is required to be sparse in the state variables $\mathbf{x}(t) \in \mathbb{R}^n$ \cite{quade2018sparse}, while the derivative of each of the different variables tends to be sparse in the space of possible functions.
 For example, in the linear combination below,

 most of the coefficients will end up canceling each other out when an appropriate set of $\theta_j$ functions are found.

 The method then assumes an approximation of the form

 where $\mathbf{\Xi}$ is a set of coefficients that determines the active terms in $f$, which must satisfy the sparsity requirement in equation \eqref{dotX} \cite{de2020pysindy,kaptanoglu2021pysindy}.